zampierimatteo91/zampierimatteo91/README.md

 - getting lost in nature and appreciating what is good on this Earth
 - cooking
 - drawing
-- philosophising over the unnecessary
+- philosophising over the unnecessary``
+- dreaming of fighting alongside Aragorn

 ## now playing